littleadam/Tailor/README.md

 # Tailor
-Costume design and development at ease
+Costume design and development at ease and super quick